disjunction/dispace/docs/dislex.md

 Possible fevTypes:

+ * proxy - message will be passed to client as is.
+Used for rare events
  * gup - guts update, e.g. increase of energy
  * shot
  * hit
  * inert - thing getting / recovering from inert state
  * teff - thing effects
- * qup - see below

 These different effects are in one "fev" message because they are often generated simulataneously, e.g. by shooter, thus we could